CleverRaven/Cataclysm-DDA/doc/EFFECTS_JSON.md

     "int_decay_step": -2,    - Int, default -1, intensity levels removed every decay tick
-    "int_decay_tick": 10     - Int, seconds between intensity decay (no decay at the default of 0) "int_decay_remove": true - Bool, default true, removes the intensity if decay would decrease it to zero or
+    "int_decay_tick": 10     - Int, seconds between intensity decay (no decay at the default of 0) "int_decay_remove": true - Bool, default false, removes the intensity if decay would decrease it to zero or
     "int_dur_factor": 700
 ```